-How is announcing the Private Launch different from personal outreach?
+How is announcing the Soft Launch different from personal outreach?

-One proven tactic in fundraising is an exclusive friends and family round where people “in the know” can invest ahead of the official launch.
+One proven tactic in fundraising is a friends and family round where people “in the know” can invest or make reservations ahead of the official launch.

 This gives your friends first dibs on any early-bird terms.
 Plus, if your deal is hot, makes it more likely they’ll be able to get in.